Filter Integrity Testing and Process Application

 Water Intrusion Test

-This test typically performed to detect the quality of defects of hydrophobic filters.
-These filters installed as air vent filters.
-Water with pressure penetrated inside the filter upstream to compare the outcomes with the manufacturer’s specification limits.
+This test is typically performed to detect the quality of defects of hydrophobic filters.
+These filters are installed as air vent filters.

 Typical Arrangement